aplteam/MarkAPL/Files/MarkAPL.md

 * Remove all formatting, links, etc.
 * Remove everything between `<>`, `()` and `[]`, including the brackets.
 * Remove all punctuation, except underscores, hyphens and periods.
-* Remove the backticks around code.
+* Remove backticks around code.
 * Remove HTML entities; those might have been injected into the document by recursive calls to `MarkAPL`, for example in order to process a blockquote.
 * Replace all spaces and newlines with hyphens.
 * ~~Convert all alphabetic characters to lower case.~~